X-DataInitiative/SCALPEL-Extraction/README.md

 ## FilteringMain

 This package also contains a runnable object called `FilteringMain`.
 It can be run with spark-submit and it expects an "environment" parameter that can be either "test", "cnam" or "cmap", this will define which part of the `filtering.conf` configuration file will be used.
-Please make sure this file contains the correct paths before submiting the job.
+Please make sure this file contains the correct paths before submitting the job.

-After a successfull execution, the output tables will be written as parquet files in the paths defined in the `filtering.conf` file.
+After a successful execution, the output tables will be written as parquet files in the paths defined in the `filtering.conf` file.

 An example of execution of this class with the "test" environment is shown below: